shassen/divy/README.md

 8. Bcrypt v3.1.12 - PW hashing
 9. Google Fonts

-## Special Thanks:
+## Special Thanks To:

-@Mimi K & @John M for all the help during this project.
+@Mimi K, @John M & @Jay-z for all the help during this project.
 I'm certain I wouldn't have finished without it.

 ## Created By: